mk12/zendown/README.md

 ## Development

 For development, run `pip3 install -r requirements.txt`.
-This will install Zendown in editable mode as well as its build and test dependencies.
+This will download the dependencies and install Zendown in editable mode.

-Use `precommit.sh` to reformat code and run the tests.
+Use `precommit.sh` to reformat code and run tests.

 ## Dependencies